gary-lgy/nus-htd/README.md

 ```
 usage: nus-htd [<flags>] <command> [<args> ...]

-A command-line tool for making and viewing your daily temperature declarations at NUS.
+A command-line tool for making and viewing your daily health declarations at NUS.

 Flags:
       --help               Show context-sensitive help (also try --help-long and --help-man).